-If you’re thinking about going to study in Australia, here are some things you should know.
-These top 10 tips outline how to go about studying as an international student in Australia, from applying for a course and visa, through to finances and living down under.
+If you’re thinking about going to study in Australia, here are lots of things you should know.
+Our recommendations outline how to go about studying as an international student in Australia, from applying for a course and visa, through to finances and general tips for living down under.

 1. Know When to Apply

 If you are keen on the idea of studying in Australia aim to apply to universities several months before the school term begins, so you have time to apply, be accepted, and get everything else organized.
 Generally, Australian universities split their academic years into two semesters of about four months each.

 The first semester runs from February to May.
 The second semester runs from August to November.
 You can find out the application deadlines and start dates from individual university and college websites.

 An academic stay of any more than three months in Australia is done on a student visa.
 These are quite easy to get after you’ve been accepted into your course, depending on which country you’re from.
 You can apply for one online.
 You’ll need to supply certified copies (stamped copies by an authorized person) of important documents, such as the letter of offer from the course provider.